 Like other medical benefits, dental coverage may be limited depending on your travel insurance policy.
 The following restrictions regarding dental coverage may apply to your travel medical plan:

-- Travel medical insurance plans usually only provide limited dental coverage, ranging from $100 to $1,000 on average for dental emergencies and accidental teeth injuries.
+- Travel medical insurance plans usually only provide limited dental coverage, ranging from $100 to $1,000 for dental emergencies.

-- Routine care, dental bridges, false teeth replacement, and damage to braces and dentures are typically not covered by travel insurance polices.
+- Routine care, dental bridges, false teeth replacement, and damage to braces and dentures are typically not covered by travel insurance policies.

-- Some plans may not cover teeth pain that is not related to an injury.
+- Some plans may not cover teeth pain that is not related to an injury incurred while abroad.

-- With some travel insurance policies, dental treatment must be completed before the traveler returns to his home country.
+- With some travel insurance policies, dental treatment must be completed before the traveler returns to his or her home country.

-If you have a travel medical insurance plan that covers dental and you receive dental treatment while abroad, you may have to pay for your treatment upfront and file a claim for reimbursement.
+If you have a travel medical insurance plan that covers dental care and you receive dental treatment while abroad, you may have to pay for your treatment upfront and then subsequently file a claim for reimbursement.
 For this reason, it’s important that you save all documents, receipts and bills related to your treatment to submit during the claims process.